02-25-2013, 03:08 PM

 2012 CRA Senior II champ

-2011 CRA Senior II, Buckeye series, and True Grit series Harescramble Champion
+2011 CRA Senior II and Buckeye series Harescramble Champion

 2007 CRA Senior II, and Buckeye series Harescramble Champ.